firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Wed May 27 22:20:27 UTC 2015.
+The last time downloaded was found to be dated: Thu May 28 00:40:11 UTC 2015.

 The ipset `feodo` has **62** entries, **62** unique IPs.